galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/collections/tutorial.md

 ## Let's look at what we've got!

 So we have one BAM dataset combining everything we've done so far.
-Let's look at the contents of this dataset using a genome browser.
-First, we will need to downsample the dataset to avoiding overwhelming the browser.
+Let's look at the contents of this dataset using a genome browser **to get an idea of what the read distribution is on the mitochondrial chromosome (chrM).** First, we will need to downsample the dataset to avoiding overwhelming the browser.
 For this we will use `Downsample SAM/BAM` tool:

 ![downsample](../../images/downsample.png)
 {: .img-responsive}